Programme

 Session Chair

-Prof. Freddy BOEY Yin-chiang, President, City University of Hong Kong (Hong Kong, China) Speakers
+Prof. Freddy BOEY Yin-chiang, President and University Distinguished Professor, City University of Hong Kong (Hong Kong, China) Speakers

-Prof. Freddy BOEY Yin-chiang, President, City University of Hong Kong (Hong Kong, China) Speakers
+Prof. Freddy BOEY Yin-chiang, President and University Distinguished Professor, City University of Hong Kong (Hong Kong, China) Speakers

-- Prof. Madeleine ATKINS, President, Lucy Cavendish College, Cambridge University (UK)
+- Prof. Dame Madeleine ATKINS, President, Lucy Cavendish College, Cambridge University (U.K.)

 - Prof. Ruksana OSMAN, Senior Deputy Vice–Chancellor: Academic, University of the Witwatersrand, Johannesburg (South Africa)